rmrking8d/UChicago-Trading-Comp-2023/README.md

 2) Bets on Volatility.
 A discussion my team had was betting on vol while being neutral on price movements.
 Thus, we set up strangles and iron-condors to bet on high and low vol (resp.).
 This helped hedge risk from 1) (probably).

 #### Post Case 2 Disc.
-1. Oil curve not flat.
+1. Vol curve not flat.
 Key was to predict shape of curve.
 2. If u watch order book you get info.
 3. Data gen. Underlying from ARMA model, scale down var to match 2 mon.
 Moving avg.
 4. Based vol on underlying, sth sth time drift.